Holy moly! My inbox exploded today! So many emails, not enough time!

 I notice that you like your coffee (me too!) and that you use soymilk in your coffee and iced coffees.
 I’m just wondering, what do you sweeten it with?
 Stevia, Agave, Truvia, sugar?
 I have to sweeten mine and just always trying to figure out the best way health and calorie wise.

 I actually don’t sweeten my coffee.
 I just add soy milk to it.
 Occasionally, however, I’ll buy the vanilla-flavored soy milk, which adds a good amount of sweetness.

 My Overnight Oats in Jar didn’t satisfy me for long because my stomach started to grumble only a couple of hours later, so I nuked some frozen edamame in the microwave for a mid-morning snack.

-A little while later, I threw together a quick lunch: egg salad made with two hard-boiled eggs, a mashed-up avocado, and truffle salt on a toasted whole wheat English muffin.
+A little while later, I threw together a quick lunch: avocado egg salad made with two hard-boiled eggs, 1/4 cup mashed avocado, garlic powder, sea salt, and pepper on a toasted whole wheat English muffin.

 My egg-avocado sandwich held off my hunger for quite awhile, but I grabbed a banana to eat as an afternoon snack.
 Sometimes, I just need a little something to hold me over until dinnertime.

 I’m off to cook dinner and then relax.